Chart Color Schemes

 Blairgowrie lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, Blairgowrie's population is estimated at around 2,845.
-This reflects an increase of 59 people since the 2021 Census, which reported a population of 2,786.
-The change is inferred from AreaSearch's estimation of the resident population at 2,825 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 6 validated new addresses since the Census date.
-This level of population equates to a density ratio of 452 persons per square kilometer.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census Blairgowrie's population is estimated at around 2,703 as of Nov 2025.
+This reflects a decrease of 83 people (3.0%) since the 2021 Census, which reported a population of 2,786 people.
+The change is inferred from the resident population of 2,674 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 6 validated new addresses since the Census date.
+This level of population equates to a density ratio of 429 persons per square kilometer, providing significant space per person and potential room for further development.
 Over the past decade, Blairgowrie has demonstrated resilient growth patterns with a compound annual growth rate of 1.8%, outpacing the SA3 area.
 Population growth was primarily driven by overseas migration during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Considering projected demographic shifts, Blairgowrie is expected to increase by 586 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 21.9% in total over the 17 years.
+Considering projected demographic shifts, an above median population growth is projected for Blairgowrie statistical area (Lv2), with the area expected to increase by 586 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 28.3% in total over the 17 years.

 Frequently Asked Questions - Population